Giangiui/dagonstar/docs/documentation.md

 `dataflow-demo-cloud.py` have 2 tasks, `taskA` and `taskB`.
 During the execution of the script, two instances will be created on EC2.
 Note that these instances will be created using the default security group.
-You must configure it to enable access through SSH, which is the protocol used by DagOnStar to execute remote tasks.
+You must configure it to enable access through SSH, which is the protocol used by DAGonStar to execute remote tasks.

 > [!WARNING]
-> We are working on a bug preventing DagOnStar from stopping instances.
+> We are working on a bug preventing DAGonStar from stopping instances.
 Please, remember to manually stop or terminate your instances after retrieving your data.

 > [!WARNING]
-> Data are not automatically downloaded to the DagOnStart main host.
+> Data are not automatically downloaded to the DAGonStar main host.
 Please, remember to retrieve your data after the execution of the workflow is completed.

 ### Slurm

-DagOnStar supports task deployment through SLURM, an open source cluster resource management and job scheduling system.
+DAGonStar supports task deployment through SLURM, an open source cluster resource management and job scheduling system.